ALTO Garden for Schools

 What about tax exemptions and W-9 forms?
 Do you accept purchase orders?

 We do not charge sales tax outside the state of California.
 If your school district is in California, we’ll surely honor your tax-exempt status.
-Please contract us for our W-9 form and we’ll be happy to provide a copy.
+Please contact us for our W-9 form and we’ll be happy to provide a copy.
 We can also fill out any vendor profile forms which may be applicable for your district.

 To place your order directly on our website – you should pay with a credit card or with a PayPal account.
 You can also send us a check and we will process your order manually.
-For purchase orders, please contract us and we’ll provide an application.
+For purchase orders, please contact us and we’ll provide an application.
 If you're already set up for invoicing on Amazon, here is a link to our Amazon listing.